YashB63/GFG-Daily-Questions/README.md

             1. All numbers will be positive integers.
             2. Elements in a combination (a1, a2, …, ak) must be in non-descending order. (ie, a1 ≤ a2 ≤ … ≤ ak).
             3. The combinations themselves must be sorted in ascending order.

+Day 175:

+  Q1: Minimum Cost To Make TwoStrings Identical:

+    Given two strings x and y, and two values costX and costY, the task is to find the minimum cost required to make the given two strings identical.

+    You can delete characters from both the strings.

+    The cost of deleting a character from string X is costX and from Y is costY.

+    The cost of removing all characters from a string is the same.

+  Q2: Stock buy and sell II:

+    The cost of stock on each day is given in an array price[] of size n.

+    Each day you may decide to either buy or sell the stock i at price[i], you can even buy and sell the stock on the same day, Find the maximum profit which you can get.

+    Note: Buying and Selling of the stock can be done multiple times,
+    but you can only hold one stock at a time.

+    In order to buy another stock,
+    firstly you have to sell the current holding stock.

+  Q3: Flood fill Algorithm:

+    An image is represented by a 2-D array of integers, each integer representing the pixel value of the image.

+    Given a coordinate (sr, sc) representing
+    the starting pixel (row and column)
+    of the flood fill, and a pixel value newColor, "flood fill" the image.

+    To perform a "flood fill", consider the starting pixel, plus any pixels connected 4-directionally to the starting pixel of the same color as the starting pixel, plus any pixels connected 4-directionally to those pixels ( also with the same color as the starting pixel), and so on.

+    Replace the color of all of the aforementioned pixels with the newColor.